h4writer/droneshowcreator/docs/discription_start_page.rst

   - Settings

     *This function is used to determine the flight zone in which the drones should move.
 The width, depth, height and above ground are displayed in meters.
-This zone is visualized with a solid white line and should not be confused with the "raw clip" dotted line that you can find at the bottom of 3.5.5 properties.*
+This zone is visualized with a solid white line and should not be confused with the "raw clip" dotted line that you can find at 3.5.5 properties.*

     .. image:: images/setting.jpg